docuowl/docuowl/README.md

 <center><img width="1676" alt="image" src="https://user-images.githubusercontent.com/77198/113536836-69b0b000-95ad-11eb-9003-f3bf6a2e3f9f.png">
 </center>

+## Installing
+Refer to the [releases](https://github.com/docuowl/docuowl/releases) page to get the latest version.

 ## Documentation Organization
 Docuowl takes a directory as input.
 The directory is expected to have one directory for each section or group.
 Each group may have subsections, which by